Ferenc Sbüll

 Ferenc Sbüll (Fran Šbül or Žbul) (around July 26, 1825 – August 12, 1864) was a Hungarian Slovene poet and Catholic priest in Hungary.
 He was born in Turnišče, a village in the Prekmurje region of Slovenia, then part of the Zala County of the Kingdom of Hungary.
 He studied in Kőszeg, Szombathely and Vienna.
-He wrote both secular and religious poetry in his native Prekmurje dialect.
+He wrote both secular and religious poetry in his native Prekmurje Slovene.
 He died in Dolenci.